jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

 ### 35 Transfer of ships and shares in ships
 (1) Subject to section 36, a ship, or any share in a ship, shall be transferred by a bill of sale made in the prescribed form.
-(2) Where a ship or share in a ship is so transferred, the Registrar shall, as soon as practicable after the lodgment of the bill of sale together with a declaration of transfer made by the transferee in accordance with section 37,—
+(2) Where a ship or share in a ship is so transferred, the Registrar shall, as soon as practicable after the lodgement of the bill of sale together with a declaration of transfer made by the transferee in accordance with section 37,—
   (a) register the bill of sale by entering in the Register the name of the transferee as owner of the ship or share; and (b) endorse on the bill of sale the fact of the entry having been made, together with the date and time of the making of the entry.
-(3) The transferee of any bill of sale made under this section shall lodge the bill of sale with the Registrar within 3 months after the date on which the transfer takes effect, and bills of sale lodged under this section shall be registered in the order of their lodgment.
+(3) The transferee of any bill of sale made under this section shall lodge the bill of sale with the Registrar within 3 months after the date on which the transfer takes effect, and bills of sale lodged under this section shall be registered in the order of their lodgement.
 (4) Every transferee commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails to lodge a bill of sale in accordance with subsection (3).

 ### 36 Transmission of ship or share in ship by operation of law
-Subject to section 81, where a ship, or any share in a ship, passes by transmission to a person by any lawful means other than by a transfer under section 35, the Registrar shall, as soon as practicable after the lodgment of—enter in the Register the name of that person as owner of the ship or share.
+Subject to section 81, where a ship, or any share in a ship, passes by transmission to a person by any lawful means other than by a transfer under section 35, the Registrar shall, as soon as practicable after the lodgement of—enter in the Register the name of that person as owner of the ship or share.
   (a) a declaration of transmission made by that person in accordance with section 37; and (b) such evidence of the transmission as the Registrar may require,—